guidion-digital/terrappy/cicd.md

-If you use Github Actions workflows, you can make use of the [Terrappy re-usable workflow](.github/workflows/tfc-deploy.yaml).
+If you use Github Actions workflows, you can make use of the [Terrappy re-usable workflows](.github/workflows/).
+There are two flavours; one that you can use on any plan, and one that requires a Github Enterprise feature called "deployment approvals".

 If you'd like to pass the required variables and secrets via inputs, you can do so like this: